Expert advice: Top 10 ports in the Caribbean and Central America

 Barbados is the most popular cruise port in the Caribbean.
 Bridgetown gives easy access to the whole of the island and the myriad of activities on offer – from exploring Harrison’s Cave and the island’s botanical gardens (Barbados is a regular exhibitor at the Chelsea Flower Show), to a 4×4 island safari or a visit to the old plantation houses.

-One of the most beautiful islands in the Caribbean, its Mahogany Bay Port helped it welcome the most cruise passengers out of all Central American countries (it’s just hit its one millionth).
+One of the most beautiful islands in the Caribbean, its Mahogany Bay Port helped it welcome the most cruise passengers out of all Central American countries a few years ago.
 One of its key appeals is a chair lift that takes guests from the welcome centre to Mahogany Beach, a 10-acre private island with a 825-foot-long beach.

 It’s not so much Cancun itself, but the access it gives you to the Mexican Riviera that is the main appeal of this port.
 Highlights along this stretch of the coast are Tulum, less than an hour from the port, with its breathtaking Mayan architecture on a cliff top above the Caribbean sea; and Chichen Itza, a new seventh wonder of the world.